Uptown & the Garden District

 The early path from the city to the bayou is today's Bayou Road, an extension of Governor Nicholls Street in the French Quarter.
 Modern-day Gentilly Boulevard, which crosses the bayou, was another Native American trail -- it led around the lake and on to settlements in Florida.

-As New Orleans grew and prospered, the bayou became a suburb as planters moved out along its shores.
+As New Orleans grew and prospered, the bayou became a suburb as planters moved outward along its shores.
 In the early 1800s, a canal was dug to connect the waterway with the city, reaching a basin at the edge of Congo Square.
 The bayou became a popular recreation area with fine restaurants and dance halls (and meeting places for voodoo practitioners, who held secret ceremonies along its shores).
-Gradually, New Orleans reached beyond the French Quarter and enveloped the whole area -- overtaking farmland, plantation homes, and resorts.
+Gradually, New Orleans reached beyond the French Quarter and enveloped the whole area—overtaking farmland, plantation homes, and resorts.

-The canal was filled in long ago, and the bayou is a meek re-creation of itself.
+The canal was filled in long ago, and the bayou is a meek re-creation of itself (though reopening nearby floodgates, allowing more natural ebb and flow from Lake Pontchartrain, should bring its ecosystem closer to its thriving original state).
 It is no longer navigable (even if it were, bridges were built too low to permit the passage of watercraft other than kayaks), but residents still prize their waterfront sites, and rowboats and sailboats sometimes make use of the bayou's surface.
-This is one of the prettiest areas of New Orleans -- full of the old houses tourists love to marvel at without the hustle, bustle, and confusion of more high-profile locations.
+This is one of the prettiest areas of New Orleans—full of the old houses tourists love to marvel at without the hustle, bustle, and confusion of more high-profile locations.
 A stroll along the banks and through the nearby neighborhoods is one of our favorite things to do on a nice afternoon.

-Esplanade leads into City Park at Wisner Boulevard—you’ll see an equestrian statue in the center of the traffic circle just outside City Park’s grand entrance.
+Esplanade leads into City Park at Wisner Boulevard.
+You’ll see an equestrian statue in the center of the traffic circle just outside City Park’s grand entrance—that block of marble is where a sculpture of Gen. P.G.T.
+Beauregard stood until its recent removal, one of four monuments to the Confederacy that were de-perched.
 Turn left on Wisner for about 3 miles as it hugs the border of City Park.
 It’ll jog right into Beauregard Street; then turn right on Cloverleaf and look for water—and Lakeshore Drive.
 Turn left.
 You’ve reached Lake Pontchartrain, which you’ve probably figured out.
 Meander along Lakeshore Drive for a couple of miles until you reach a marina (the road will curve and become West End Blvd.).
 It’s hard to believe that this area (called Lakeshore), home to commercial fishing since the late 1800s, was totally devastated by the 17th Street Canal breech.
 The storm piled boats atop each other, smashed buildings into rubble, and destroyed a lighthouse.
 Now, there’s a thriving restaurant hub and shopping along Harrison Avenue, and the nearby Lakeview residential neighborhood boasts some of the highest property values around.
 That canal is just ahead of you, as is the fishing-oriented Bucktown neighborhood.
 But this is probably a good spot to turn back—or hit up Deanie’s for old-school seafood just like a local.

-Lake Pontchartrain is some 40 miles long and 25 miles wide, and is bisected by the 24-mile Greater New Orleans Causeway, the world’s longest over-water bridge.
+Lake Pontchartrain, technically an estuary connected to the Gulf of Mexico, is some 40 miles long and 25 miles wide, and is bisected by the 24-mile Greater New Orleans Causeway, the world’s longest over-water bridge.

 Floating Across the River to Algiers Point